Professor Abby Koenig is Lecturer of Communication Studies at the University of Houston - Downtown.

 My name is Abby Koenig and I am a Lecturer of Communication Studies at the University of Houston - Downtown.

-My areas of expertise include Mass Communication, Networks, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.
+My areas of expertise include Mass Communication, Algorithms, Online Organizations, Social Media Studies, Digital Media, and Intercultural Communication.

-I am currently a PhD student in the Technical Communication and Rhetoric program at Texas Tech University.
+I am currently a PhD candidate in the Technical Communication and Rhetoric program at Texas Tech University.
 My

 research interests include Networks and Algorithms, Algorithmic Literacy and Organizational Advocacy.